GTK-lab/SpliCeAT/de_analysis/README.md

 The subsequent analysis will be carried out in 2 parts: (1) Quantification of transcripts against the augmented transcriptome, and (2) Differential transcript expression analysis.

 ## Setting up
 1. Open the `samples.tsv` and `experimental_design.tsv` in the `config` folder and change to your sample names, paths and conditions accordingly.
+The fastqdir is a directory containing all FASTQ files in your experiment.
 It is important to adhere to the column names:

 `samples.tsv`:
 |sample_name|fastq1|fastq2|fastqdir|